-To ensure full consideration, the application for admission and all requirements must be received by the School at least two (2) months prior (for U.S. citizens) or three (3) months prior for international students to the anticipated first semester of enrollment; The materials need not be submitted all at the same time; the application form may be submitted prior to other materials becoming available.
-While applicants may be admitted for any semester (fall, spring, summer), fall admission is preferred.
+To ensure full consideration, the application for admission and all requirements must be received by the School at least two (2) months prior (for U.S. citizens) or three (3) months prior for international students to the anticipated first semester of enrollment.
+The materials need not be submitted all at the same time; the application form may be submitted prior to other materials becoming available.
+While applicants may be admitted for any semester (fall, spring, summer), fall admission is preferred, especially for students who do not have a Packaging background and will need collateral courses.